MAP - Marché aux Puces from Paris Saint-Ouen

 The duck is represented in a very realistic way.

-Old edition sculpture, signed “I.ROCHARD”, in hollow, on the naturalistic terrace, richly chiseled.
+Antique edition sculpture, signed “I.ROCHARD” on the naturalistic terrace, richly chiseled.

 1930th century period, circa XNUMX, Art-Deco.